-A pharmacy technician assists a pharmacist in job functions such as filling prescriptions, customer service and inventory management.
-No formal education is required to become a pharmacy technician, though completion of a training program is preferred by most employers; still, many pharmacy technicians are trained on the job.
+A pharmacy technician assists a pharmacist in job functions such as filling prescriptions, customer service, and inventory management.
+No formal education is required to become a pharmacy technician, though most employers prefer completion of a training program; still, many pharmacy technicians are trained on the job.

 Schools with Pharmacy Technician Programs

 There are numerous schools that provide the necessary programs required to become a pharmacy technician, including but not limited to the following:

 |Louisiana State University-Alexandria||Alexandria, LA||4-year, public||Certificate||$6,669 (in-state); $14,024 (out-of-state)|

 |Miami Dade College||Miami, FL||4-year, primarily associate's, public||Certificate||$2,838 (in-state); $9,661 (out-of-state)|

 |The University of Montana||Missoula, MT||4-year, public||Certificate||$7,354 (in-state); $26,218 (out-of-state)|